-Day 1: Meet, winery visit, introduction tour, Dinner.
+Day 1: Meet, Transfer, introduction tour, Dinner.

-Day 2: Lake Bled, beekeeping, Vintgar gorge.
+Day 2: Lake Bled, Beekeeping, Vintgar gorge.

 Our second day in this unassuming paradise begins with breakfast, then a scenic journey through the sweeping mountain vistas that surround the emerald green waters of Lake Bled.
 We’ll get up-close, and personal with the famed waterway as we board a traditional wooden boat, a pletna, which will transport us to Bled Island for a memorably flavorful lunch.
 We’ll sample the famous pastry of Bled, Kremsnita, a decadent puff pastry, filled with luscious egg-rich vanilla custard, and topped off with a generous sprinkle of confectioners sugar.